Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 # The minimum number of instances of the ECS service to run across the ECS cluster.
 Auto scaling will not scale below this number.
 	 min_number_of_tasks  = number

+	 # Override the image specified in the ECS container definition with the image specified in the module parameters.
+On the first apply this value should be set to true to ensure the ECS service is created with the correct image.
+For following applies this value should be set to false to avoid overriding external application deployments.
+	 override_image  = bool

+	 # Assign a public IP address to the ECS task.
+	 scheduled_task_assign_public_ip  = bool

+	 # The cron expression to use for the scheduled task.
+	 scheduled_task_cron_expression  = string

+	 # The event pattern to use for the scheduled task.
+	 scheduled_task_event_pattern  = any

+	 # A list of security group IDs to associate with the ECS task.
+A permissive default security will be used if not specified.
+	 scheduled_task_security_group_ids  = list(string)

+	 # A list of subnet IDs to associate with the ECS task.
+A permissive default subnet will be used if not specified.
+	 scheduled_task_subnet_ids  = list(string)

+	 # A map of secrets to pass to the ECS task.
+These are environment variables that are sensitive and should not be stored in plain text.
+Instead they are stored in AWS Secrets Manager and injected at runtime into the ECS task.
+	 secrets  = map(string)